zoefraz/tsc-study-website/index.md

 The study may be a good fit for your child if: your child has a diagnosis of TSC,  has facial spots or bumps, or is between 2-18 years old.

 If your child takes part in this research study, he/she will: Have four study visits and two phone visits across 4 months, be given a cream to put on the face once a day before going to bed, have TSC symptoms monitored, have facial spots or bumps examined, have blood samples collected for laboratory testing, be offered opportunity to join open-label portion of study with sirolimus ointment at no cost at end of first 3 months.

-If you are interested in participating in this trial, please contact the following study coordinator and they will assist you with any questions  you may have: Gregory Geisel at 617-919-1476 or [Gregory.Geisel@childrens.harvard.edu](Gregory.Geisel@childrens.harvard.edu).

 ---